 In every outreach you make, include an offer.
 When working with insurance prospects, we recommend:

-One of the powerful techniques of email marketing is to simply include a hyperlink in the email to your agency website.
-Include your website link in your email signature.
-Additionally – and even better – consider including links to your site throughout your email.
-People are far more likely to click on a link and request a quote on your site if they see your offer multiple times.
+One of the powerful techniques of email marketing is to simply include a link in your email signature to your agency website.
+Don't stop there, though.
+Consider including links to your site throughout your email.
+People are far more likely to click on a link and request a quote if they see your offer multiple times.

-For example, let's say you have a target for converting 10% of your term life customers to whole life policies this year.
-That's your ultimate goal, but you might set up email campaigns and short-term goals designed to support it.
+For example, let's say you want to convert 10% of your term life customers to whole life policies this year.
+That's your ultimate goal, but you might set up email campaigns and short-term goals to support it.
 So, you could send a series of emails educating clients about whole life insurance, how it works, and how it can benefit them financially.
 Next, track the metrics for how much engagement those posts are getting.
 Then, you can start including an option for customers to submit a request for more information so you can follow up.
-Monitor the results and make adjustments that better support your goals along the way.
+Monitor the results and make adjustments that support your goals along the way.

 Whatever the target, you can set it, check how it's going, tweak your campaigns, and repeat.

-Email marketing helps insurance agents retain clients and increases sales.
-While you're developing your email marketing methods, though, we're here to help.
+Email marketing helps insurance agents retain clients and increase sales.
+But it takes time to see results.
+While you're developing your email marketing methods, we're here to help you keep your business growing.

 Nectar offers real-time insurance leads to help you close more sales more quickly.
+These vetted prospects are ready to buy insurance and looking for exactly what you sell.
 You may not always need to purchase leads once you've developed a strong internal marketing program.
-But until then, we can help get your agency moving faster in the right direction by providing real-time insurance leads.
+But until then, we can help get your agency moving faster in the right direction with real-time insurance leads.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.